Please read all the information carefully BEFORE booking your retreat.

 Please get in touch with us and DO NOT ATTEND the retreat if at the time your retreat commences, you:

 - Live in an area where Government lock-down restrictions are currently in place.
-If you live in the UK we will offer a refund of your booking fee in this instance.
 With ongoing uncertainty around overseas travel, Taraloka cannot currently recommend those outside the UK to book.
 Hopefully this will change soon.

-- Have any COVID symptoms or have been in contact with anyone with COVID symptoms (a new continuous cough, a high temperature and loss of or change in taste or smell) or a positive COVID test in the 14 days prior to the start of the retreat.
+- Have any COVID symptoms or have been in contact with anyone with COVID symptoms (a new headache, a new continuous cough, a high temperature and loss of or change in taste or smell) or a positive COVID test in the 14 days prior to the start of the retreat.

 Thank you and well done for getting through all this information!
 We hope you are as excited as we are that Taraloka is opening to women once again and we are very much looking forward to co-creating a held and welcoming space with you in warmth and friendship.